How to Sleep With Long Hair – Win the “Tangled Battle”

 Her majesty- the bun

-I have long hair and this is my personal favorite.
-It’s the easiest and quickest method to keep my hair tamed during the night, and it doesn’t change the shape much.
-It also looks really cute when I wake up (Brigitte Bardot style).
+The bun is the easiest and quickest method to keep my hair tamed at night, and it doesn’t change the shape much.

 Braid it all the way